 Phil has a regular income that doesn’t fluctuate, but my income can vary greatly from month to month depending upon the work I can pick up as a virtual assistant, and which projects my clients have coming up.
 I also have to think realistically how many hours I can put in and still get some sleep.
-In addition, I know that for each pound I earn, we will lose tax credits so I must save money for that as well as for the immense change in National Insurance that will see my contributions going up by 700%!
+In addition, I know that for each pound I earn, we will lose tax credits so I must save money for that as well.
 For example, I’m working more now than a year ago; yet between income and tax credits I actually have less to live off of.
 And if you have a raise approaching, remember that it may bump you up to the next tax bracket.
 Always keep things like this in mind.

 Your next category should be expenses.
 It’s good to include enough detail that you have a grasp on things, but splitting your expenses into dozens of little categories will probably only frustrate you.
 Try to make your categories fairly general such as entertainment, gifts, groceries, home education, insurance, home maintenance, etc. Entertainment, for example, is a more general category than “computer games, movies, cable, and DVDs” listed as separate categories.
 There will probably be more estimation here than in the income category.
 This is the area where it’s better to over budget rather than under budget.

 As you break down your expenses into meaningful categories and numbers, remember that charitable giving or any giving away of money should be also listed as expenditures.